cliffano/open-sesame/README.md

 Open Sesame is a CLI tool for adding your public IP address to AWS security group's inbound rules.

-This is handy when you're sitting behind a dynamic IP (e.g. you're using a Wi-Fi dongle) and would like to allow access to some AWS resources through a security group.
+This is handy when you're sitting behind a dynamic IP (e.g. you're using a Wi-Fi dongle) and would like to allow access from that IP to some AWS resources through a security group.

 ![Console command screenshot](https://raw.github.com/cliffano/open-sesame/master/screenshots/console.png)